-In PE this half term, all pupils will develop their social skills.
+In PE this half term, all pupils will develop their knowledge of health and fitness and the importance of regular exercise.
 The aim of this unit of learning is to use PE to develop skills that will assist pupils in succeeding in sport and in the real world.

-They will also look at isolated skills across a range of sports including netball, football and basketball and begin to focus on their wider application within competitive sport.
-Pupils will work to improve fundamental skills including balancing, agility and throwing and catching.
-This half term, Year 1 will also have weekly programme of tennis coaching provided by Dukes Meadows as part of their PE lessons.
+KS1 pupils will look first at isolated skills across a range of sports including tennis, hockey and basketball and begin to focus on their wider application within competitive sport.
+They will also look at how to improve fundamental skills including balancing, agility and throwing and catching.

 For further updates, please be sure to keep an eye on the website.